Biden hosts congressional leaders to discuss his agenda

 “We’re going to work together, I hope, to fund the government," Biden told lawmakers, emphasizing the importance of Ukraine and pandemic funding as well.

-Biden quipped: “I’m sure this is going to go very quickly” to reach agreement on everything.
+As the meeting began, Biden quipped, “I’m sure this is going to go very quickly” to reach agreement on everything.
+Lawmakers spent a bit more than an hour with the president, who was joined by Vice President Kamala Harris and senior aides.

 “We’re going to find other areas of common ground, I hope,” Biden added, “because the American people want us to work together.”